hbs-guidance/draft-hbs-state/draft-ietf-pquip-hbs-state.md

 dramatically, leading to either a much more onerous message signing operation, or a much more risky subordinate tree signing operation.
-This may put the system operator in an untenable situation where no users are satisfied with the resulting solution, and hence, SHOULD NOT be considered as a viable solution.
+This may put the system operator in an untenable situation where no users are satisfied with the resulting solution, and hence, should not be considered as a viable solution.

 ## Pre-assigning States